Vansh0t/JustAuth/README.md

     }
 }
 ```
 5. Add JustAuth services and .NET Auth middleware to your Program.cs or Startup.cs.
-Your EmailConfirmRedirect and PasswordResetRedirect endpoints should read token fron query string (``vrft`` for email, ``rst`` for password) and pass it with POST request to the corresponding [endpoint](https://github.com/Vansh0t/JustAuth/blob/master/REST.md#post-authemailvrf).
+Your EmailConfirmRedirect and PasswordResetRedirect endpoints should read the token from a query string (``vrft`` for email, ``rst`` for password) and pass it with POST request to the corresponding [endpoint](https://github.com/Vansh0t/JustAuth/blob/master/REST.md#post-authemailvrf).
 You must set these waypoints with ``UseEmailConfirmRedirect`` and ``UsePasswordResetRedirect`` as shown below.
 ```C#
     services.AddDbContext<IAuthDbMain<ChatUser>, DbMain>(options=>{
         //your options